giuliachiola/my-workout/README.md

 # My workout

-I workout at the gym and this project helps me by telling me the exercises I need to do.
+I workout at the gym and this project helps me by telling which exercises I need to do next.

 | \                | \        |
 |------------------|----------|